 Because of the complexity of immigration and labor laws, consideration in submitting immigrant petitions for positions that do not qualify under the category of Outstanding Researcher/Professor or Special Handling Labor Certification will be determined on a case-by-case basis.
 Requests for exceptions to this policy are made in writing by the department head to the Office of the Executive Vice President and Provost.
 The request must first be routed through ISSS for review.
 The factors that would justify such an exception need to be fully explained.

-For Assistance: Questions regarding work authorizations and permanent residency petitions should be directed to International Student & Scholar Services.
+Questions regarding work authorizations and permanent residency petitions should be directed to International Student & Scholar Services.